 Fixed rates are set in stone and easy to understand.
 But there are different types of variable rate that all move up and down in line with wider interest rate movements.
 Below we run through some of the main ones:

-Your pay rate tracks either the Bank of England Base Rate or a lender-specific Variable Rate at a set margin – such as Bank Base Rate plus 1%, which would currently mean a pay rate of 1.5%.
+Your pay rate tracks either the Bank of England Base Rate or a lender-specific Variable Rate at a set margin – such as Bank Base Rate plus 3.99%.
 If the Bank Base Rate moves up by 1% so too does your pay rate.
 If it is cut, your pay rate automatically drops by the same amount.
-At the moment the Bank Base Rate is at its lowest ever level but there are no guarantees it will stay that way.
 The only way to be sure of your monthly repayments is to fix them for a set period.
-Capped rate

 Your pay rate moves up and down in line with the lender’s Variable Rate but there is a maximum cap beyond which it cannot go.
 So while your rate isn’t fixed you have pre-agreed the highest level your pay rate can go to during an agreed period.